Keith Urban Covers “The Gambler” In Tribute To Kenny Rogers

-Brad Paisley sang duets with Tim McGraw and Carrie Underwood during a livestream he hosted on March 19.
-Garth Brooks and Trisha Yearwood took fan requests for a Facebook Live concert on March 23, and 3.4 million people tuned in to watch.
+Brad Paisley sang duets with Tim McGraw and Carrie Underwood during a livestream he hosted.
+Garth Brooks and Trisha Yearwood took fan requests for a Facebook Live concert of their own, and millions tuned in to watch.

 The same day that Brooks and Yearwood sang for millions of fans, Urban hosted his second “Urban Underground” show.
 He played for a little while before stopping to recognize a country legend who recently passed away…Kenny Rogers.

-Since then, a number of artists have chosen to honor Rogers by singing covers of his songs.
+A number of artists went on to honor Rogers by singing covers of his songs.
 One of the most emotional covers came from Vince Gill, Marty Stuart, and Paisley, who sang “Sweet Music Man” at the Opry in his honor.

 “Sweet Music Man” is a song many have turned to in order to honor Rogers at this time.
 But during his “Urban Underground” concert, Urban opted to sing “The Gambler” instead.